BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Heroic Resolve
 - Heroic Defence

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Barliman Butterbur, At Your Service** `ACTIVE` - If Barliman finishes his Move in base contact with a friendly Fellowship model, he may spend a Will point to roll a D6.
+- **Barliman Butterbur, At Your Service** `ACTIVE`

+If Barliman finishes his Move in base contact with a friendly Fellowship model, he may spend a Will point to roll a D6.
 On a 4+, that friendly model regains a lost Wound.

-- **Well fed, and ready to fight** `PASSIVE` - Friendly Fellowship models within 6" of Barliman count as having the Dominant (2) special rule.
+- **Well fed, and ready to fight** `PASSIVE`

+Friendly Fellowship models within 6" of Barliman count as having the Dominant (2) special rule.

 </div>